Biecho88/memory-game/README.md

 - #### Imagery

-    Emoji have been used as decoration on the main webpage and as an image behind cards for the purpose of the game.
+    Emojis have been used as decoration on the main webpage and as an image behind cards for the game.

 ## Languages used